ez2rok/cure/README.md

 # Explanation

 ### Motivation
 Many traditional clustering algorithms struggle to cluster elliptically distributed data.
-KNN, for example, assumes the data is spherically distributed and performs poorly when data is elliptically distributed.
+K-Means, for example, assumes the data is spherically distributed and performs poorly when data is elliptically distributed.
 CURE seeks to solve this problem by creating a clustering algorithm that excels at clustering elliptically distributed data.

 ### Loss Function